vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 # Detailed Design

 ## The Unified Repository Interface
-Below are the definitions of the Unified Repository Interface
+Below are the definitions of the Unified Repository Interface.
+All the functions are synchronization functions.
 ```
 ///BackupRepoService is used to initialize, open or maintain a backup repository
 type BackupRepoService interface {